cghiaus/dm4bem/README.md

 [Slides of the lectures](https://filesender.renater.fr/?s=download&token=e4432033-c204-4d44-b23a-e47d3265012d)

 ## Project sessions

+Friday, May 26, 2023: Deadline for report submission Tuesday, May 30, 2023: Defence of reports

 The assignments are written in *Jupyter* notebooks and posted on Github in the repository indicated in each assignment.
 Each repository needs to have:
 - `README.md` file that contains at least the names of the members of the team and a link to `mybinder.org`.
 - `environment.yml` file that lists the dependencies required for the project.